 You might be wondering if you’re still going to need to use page builders.
 Well, Gutenberg is definitely going to make it a lot easier for you to style regular content like blog posts or standard pages, but it’s not a 1:1 substitute for page builders in its current form.
 Gutenberg does aim to eliminate the need for page builders for standard content and it also creates a single unified method for creating more complex post layouts in WordPress.
 However, when it comes to building more complex pages, like landing pages, the features offered by a page builder will be more beneficial to you than Gutenberg, at least during its initial release.

 As this is the biggest change to WordPress in years, you might find it takes a little getting used to.
 As soon as Gutenberg is released alongside the latest, 5.0 version of WordPress, you may have to manually adjust your content to take full advantage of all that the new features have to offer.
 Things like short codes, for example, can move to their own blocks.
 The earlier you start playing around with the changes to the editor, the sooner you can start delivering content in innovative ways.
 If you want to test the WordPress Gutenberg software out now, you can by downloading the beta version.
 Remember, however, not to test your live site.

-Please get in touch with Meg if you’d like to know more or need help with your website and Gutenburg.
+Please get in touch if you’d like to know more or need help with your website and Gutenberg.